 Statutory and Jewish holidays with early closing on Friday.

-The Search Committee will begin to review applications after the closing date of Wednesday 26 April.
-Interviews will take place the week beginning 2 May 2017.
+The Search Committee will begin to review applications after the closing date of Thursday 5th July.
+Interviews will take place on 18th July 2018.

 Leo Baeck College offers training for rabbis and educators for the Progressive Jewish world in the UK and Europe.
 Its degree courses are validated by Middlesex University.
-The College Library has holdings in excess of 60,000 titles, including a significant collection of rare books and archival materials
+The College Library has holdings in excess of 60,000 titles, including a collection of rare books and archival materials.